davidmcclure/news-vec/notebooks/thesis/thesis.md

 Here are headlines closest to `(buzzfeed 2018) - (buzzfeed 2017)` -- things that are most typical of the end of the time window:

 ```
+Build A Trendy Hipster Meal And We 'll Tell You Which YA Heroine You Are
+Write A Love Letter And We 'll Tell You Which " To All The Boys " Character You 're Compatible With
+Eat A Bunch Of Food And We 'll Tell You Which " SpongeBob " Character You Are
+Rate These Movie Theater Snacks And We 'll Reveal If You 'd Survive In A Slasher Film
+Make A Break Up Playlist And We 'll Tell You Which Marvel Superhero You 're Most Compatible With
-Build An Over The Top Skillet Cookie And We 'll Reveal Which Foodie Job You Should Have
+Pick Some Colored Shirts And We 'll Reveal Which " The Breakfast Club " Character You 're Most Like
-Cast And Create A Drama Movie In Six Steps And We 'll Tell You Its Score On Rotten Tomatoes
+Make A Breakup Playlist And We 'll Tell You Which Marvel Superhero You 're Most Compatible With
 Pick Your First Day Of School Outfit And We 'll Tell You If You 're A Freshman , Sophomore , Junior , Or Senior
-Pick Some Colored Shirts And We 'll Reveal Which " The Breakfast Club " Character You 're Most Like
+Order Some McDonald 's , And We 'll Reveal Whether Your Soulmate Is More Like Jamey Or Peter Kavinsky
-Design Your Dream Home And We 'll Tell You Which Character In " Gilmore Girls " You Are
+Choose Between These Gucci Items And We 'll Tell You Which Disney Princess You Are
+See A Movie At The Premiere And We 'll Tell You If You 're More Drake Or Josh
-Answer These Five Questions And We 'll Tell You Which Shrek Character You Are In Bed
+Plan A Movie Night And We 'll Tell You Which Character From " The Incredibles " You 're Most Like
-Which " To All The Boys I 've Loved Before " And " Mamma Mia ! " Character Are You A Combo Of ?
+Eat Your Way Through A Picky Eaters Buffet And We 'll Guess Your Actual And Emotional Ages
-Describe Your Instagram Habits And We 'll Tell You What Type Of Camp Counselor You Are
+Tick Off The Instagram Influencers You Know And We 'll Tell You How Instagram Obsessed You Are
+Go Back To School Shopping And We Will Tell You Which BTS Member Is Your Soulmate
-Make A Break Up Playlist And We 'll Tell You Which Marvel Superhero You 're Most Compatible With
+Eat At Taco Bell And We 'll Tell You Which Avenger Would Be Your Best Friend
+Plan A Netflix Marathon , And We 'll Reveal Why Your Crush Has n't Noticed You Yet
-Dress Head To Toe In Urban Outfitters And We 'll Reveal Which " Riverdale " Character You Are
+Choose Your Favorite TV Shows And We 'll Tell You Which Fandom You Should Join
+Pick Random Things From The ' 90s And We 'll Tell You Who Your " Everything Sucks ! " BFF Is
+Fill Up Your ASOS Cart And We 'll Tell You Which Female Celeb You Belong With
 ```

 So, still clickbait, but a more particular type, of the form "[Do a quiz], and [we'll tell you something about yourself]."
 Going in the other direction, though, gives a clearer sense of the overall shift.
 Here's `(buzzfeed 2017) - (buzzfeed 2018)`, things that mark the beginning of the corpus as compared to the end:

 ```
-Koch Network Focuses On Understanding Trump Voters
-Trump Moves To Challenge Vaccine Science
+Dakota Access Pipeline Challengers Race To Court To Block Construction
 Trump Vineyard Seeks More Foreign Workers
-Uber Defends Charging Customers 500 % More For Cars During Tube Strike
-Trump Stands By Past Support For Universal Health Care
-You 're Stuck With Gogo : Government Reverses Plan For Cell Service On Planes
-Activists Prepare To Battle Trump Over Immigrants ' Use Of Public Benefits
-Before The Gold Rush : The Legendary Decorator Who Tried ( And Failed ) To Make Trump Tower Tasteful
-Company Tied To Trump Campaign Once Pushed For Voter Suppression
 Trump Begins Rolling Back Major Obama Water Pollution Rule
+Trump Wrote Iraq WMDs Were Threat Year Before Bush Took Office
+Trump Winery Seeks Even More Foreign Workers
+Alongside Trump , Intel Reannounces Arizona Factory
+Trump Moves To Challenge Vaccine Science
+Trump Gets Anonymity After Dissing Anonymous Sources
+With Tough Re Elections Looming , Democrats Plot Confirmation Hearing Strategy
+EPA 's Science Panel Might Soon Be Stacked With Polluters
+Tom Steyer Moves Beyond Climate
+Guardian Ditches Move To Kushner Building After Newsroom Revolt
+NAACP Leaders : Romney Ca n't Connect With Black Audiences
+Pentagon " Presenting Options " For Military Action In Syria
+20th Century Fox Optioned Bill O'Reilly WWII Book Months Before His Exit
+Employers Abuse Foreign Workers .
+U.S. Says , By All Means , Hire More .
+Trump Says Post Crisis Financial Rules Will Be Cut Back
+Democrats Confront Lefty Fake News
+US Intelligence Officials : Latest WikiLeaks Drop " Worse Than Snowden " Docs
+Lawyers Descend On Washington To Aid Trump Protesters
 ```

 So -- in aggregate, BuzzFeed's ratio of political-coverage-to-listicles has gone down; it seems as if the sudden surge in distinguishability in the summer of 2018 is caused by the quizzes, or other similar articles.